 Chihuahua Marking – 5 Effective Techniques

 Is your Chihuahua marking its territory, spraying your furniture and lifting its leg up on anything that doesn’t move?
 This is classical Behaviour to stake their territory, communicate their gender and show their dominance.

 It usually is not much of a problem if they are doing this outside the house, but if it’s inside you will never truly be at peace in your home.

 This article will show you five very effective techniques to help stop scent marking in the home, once and for all.
 The quicker you learn the following techniques and put them into action, the sooner your house will be clean and clear once again.

-Before you begin any training to stop marking you need to be aware that certain medical conditions can cause inappropriate urination so it’s best to have your dog vet checked first.
+Before you begin any training to stop marking you need to be aware that certain medical conditions can cause inappropriate urination so it’s amazing to have your dog vet checked first.

 - Technique One – Neutering